KujouDev/Yuri/README.md

-# YuriBot
+# Yuri
-Yuri - a multipurpose discord bot
+a multipurpose discord bot